justina-peciulyte/bigdata_exam/README.md

 - **Filtering with bounding box** – filtering points that are within a lat/lon delta that corresponds to the radius in NM.
 - **Filtering based on Haversine distance** – filtering observations from the previous step using a 50 NM radius around the center coordinate.

-The preprocessing pipeline reduced the dataset size from 52.8 GB to approximately 712 MB (98.6% reduction), making it much more managable to parse and analyze.
+The preprocessing pipeline reduced the dataset size from 52.8 GB to approximately 712 MB (98.6% reduction), making it much more manageable to parse and analyze.

-The image is available on the Docker Hub image registry: <https://hub.docker.com/repository/docker/justinap4/collision_analysis>.
+The image is available on the Docker Hub image registry: <https://hub.docker.com/repository/docker/justinap4/ais-collision/general>.
 The Python scripts, Dockerfile, and requirements.txt are available on GitHub: <https://github.com/justina-peciulyte/bigdata_exam/>.

 ## Data Description